Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 Jugular vein

 Jugular veins.
-The internal jugular vein (large) is clearly visible on the left half of the figure.
-The external jugular vein is shown on the right (goes superficially).
-The anterior jugular veins descend vertically on the sides of the midline of the neck.
+The internal jugular vein (large) is clearly visible on the left half of the picture.
+The external jugular vein is shown on the right (runs superficially).
+The anterior jugular veins descend vertically on each side of the midline of the neck.

 Latin name